 \section{Introduction}

 One of nonperturbative aspects of quantum field theory is spontaneous particle production from background fields, two of whose most prominent phenomena are the (Sauter-)Schwinger mechanism in electromagnetic fields~\cite{Schwinger:1951nm, Sauter:1931zz} and the Hawking radiation in black holes~\cite{Hawking:1975vcx}.
-The physical concept behind the particle production is that the background fields change the vacuum such that the out-vacuum is superposed of multiparticle states of the in-vacuum and vice versa~\cite{DeWitt:2003}.
-The Klein-Gordon equation for a scalar field, for instance, has been solved in a few background fields~\cite{Bagrov:1990}, though linear equations.
+The physical concept behind the particle production is that the background fields change the vacuum in such a way that the out-vacuum is superposed of multiparticle states of the in-vacuum and vice versa~\cite{DeWitt:2003}.
+The Klein-Gordon equation for a scalar field, though a linear equation, has been solved only for a few background fields~\cite{Bagrov:1990}.
 Indeed it has been a challenge for a long time either to directly find the exact wave functions in terms of the special functions or to develop some approximation schemes for the wave functions, such as the WKB method~\cite{Bender:1999} or Borel-summed WKB method~\cite{Honda:2015}.

 Particle production has been an interesting topic in cosmology, in particular, in expanding universes~\cite{Parker:1968mv} (for a recent review, see~\cite{Ford:2021syk}).
-Recently the Schwinger pair production of charged particles and antiparticles by a strong electric field has attracted much attention because ultra-strong lasers have been proposed to reach field strengths near the Schwinger field in the near future and spontaneous production of electrons and positrons will be a direct test of QED in strong field region (for a review on astrophysical applications, see~\cite{Ruffini:2009hg} and for a recent review, see~\cite{Fedotov:2022ely}).
-Charged black holes are an arena in which both the Schwinger mechanism and the Hawking radiation get intertwined to spontaneously emit charges.
+Recently the Schwinger pair production of charged particles and antiparticles by a strong electric field has attracted much attention because ultra-strong lasers have been proposed to reach field strengths near the Schwinger field in the near future, and spontaneous production of electrons and positrons will be a direct test of QED in strong field region (for a review on astrophysical applications, see~\cite{Ruffini:2009hg} and for a recent review, see~\cite{Fedotov:2022ely}).
+Charged black holes are an arena in which both the Schwinger mechanism and the Hawking radiation intertwine to spontaneously emit charges.